Selecting the Best Island: Maui vs. Kauai

 - Countryside: Small farms colorfully dot the hillside of Haleakala.
 Hawaiian farmers focus on growing and preserving native Hawaiian crops such as coffee, macadamia nuts, and coconut.

 - Kula farms tours: You can tour coffee, lavender, pineapple, and protea farms at Kula.

-- Distillery and wine tasting: To taste the islands, head to distillery and wineries for some sampling.
-With this picture-perfect landscape, you can enjoy a fun day or evening tasting wine.
+- Distillery and wine tasting: Head to distilleries and wineries to taste the islands for some sampling.
+This picture-perfect landscape lets you enjoy a fun day or evening tasting wine.